robertkowalski/Compress-my-Mojo/README.md

 -ugly to use UglifyJS (default is YUI-Compressor)

+-s for service-mode, if you package an app with webOS Javascript Services, usage:

+    $ compress-my-mojo BasicApp/ -s servicesample.application/ servicesample.srv/ servicesample.package/

 or combine them: -iv1g to package for webOS 1.4.x devices (old format), using Google Closure Compiler and installing them